 With those factors in mind, let's take a closer look at hhgregg.

 5-year annual revenue growth > 15%

 Source: S&P Capital IQ.
 Total score = number of passes.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-The Motley Fool owns shares of Best Buy, RadioShack, and Amazon.com.
-Motley Fool newsletter services have recommended buying shares of hhgregg and Amazon.com, as well as writing covered calls on Best Buy.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends hhgregg.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.